Filter by Category

 In this era, the music was so infectious it required new kinds of dancing to go with it!
 Ragtime took over ballrooms with dances that shocked as well as delighted, while syncopated rhythms turned into the jazz of the Roaring Twenties.
 Meanwhile, Rudolph Valentino’s movie tango kept ballroom dancers like Irene and Vernon Castle popular.

 $25/class (or $110/person for the entire series).
 Registration will close Sept.
-11 or one week prior to each class, or when capacity is reached.
+21, two days prior to each class, or when capacity is reached.
 All sales are final.

 If you will need disability-related accommodations to participate, please email Olivia Bunting at owarren@illinois.edu.